n0td1n0kh0a/docs-cheating2/en/knowledge/how_to_install_client.md

 - Step 6: Restart the launcher, choose client, and start!

 ## Notes

-- Don't install MCP Client as Forge (Many people found out that the JAR file is a Forge Client, so they install it into mods).
+- Don't install an MCP Client as a Forge/Fabric mod as many people have done this to only find out that it doesn’t work and then go complain to the distributor of the client.
-- Recommend for Forge: Install Optifine.
+- Recommend mods for Forge: Optifine.
-- Recommend for Fabric: Install Sodium, Sodium Extra, Lithium
+- Recommend mods for Fabric: Sodium, Lithium and Indium.
-- If Forge or Fabric throws errors, try to uninstall the mods that you installed.
+- If the client crashes either seek help at https://www.reddit.com/r/minecraftclients/ or finding the client’s official discord server.